dannycab/phy481msu_f2019/index.md

 #### Class Meetings

-Classroom Etiquette: Please ailence your cell phones when entering the classroom.
+Classroom Etiquette: Please silence your cell phones when entering the classroom.
-I don't mind you using them, but they can ve distracting to your neighbors, so use your judgement.
+I don't mind you using them, but they can very distracting to your neighbors, so use your judgement.
 I appreciate that you might have questions or comments about things in class.
 If you and your neighbors are confused, just raise your hand and ask.
 If you are confused, you are likely not the only one and it's better to chat about it, then move on.